nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-01-21-need-expert-visual-studio-alm-tfs-scrum/index.md

 ---
 title: Do you need an expert in Visual Studio ALM, TFS, or Scrum?
-description: "Looking for an expert in Visual Studio ALM, TFS, or Scrum?
+description: Looking for an expert in Visual Studio ALM, TFS, or Scrum?
 Martin Hinshelwood is available for consulting and training in February.
-Connect now!"
+Connect now!
 date: 2015-01-21
 creator: Martin Hinshelwood
 id: "11120"